-It can only be presumed that Clay was well-versed in Masonry with his twenty-four years as a Mason and election to two high offices.
+It can only be presumed that Clay was well-versed in Masonry with his twenty-four years as a Mason and election to two high Masonic offices.
 Later in his life, however, he admitted that he was not what he called a "bright Mason."
-In context with the times, it can be construed that when membership in Freemasonry was no longer expedient, he chose not to participate in the labor, or the conversations of the day, or contribute to solving existing challenges that existed in the Institution of which he was clearly aware.
+In the context of the times, it can be construed that when membership in Freemasonry was no longer expedient, he chose not to participate in the labor, or the conversations of the day, or contribute to solving existing challenges that existed in the Institution.

 Twentieth century Masonic scholar, Henry W. Coil, may have described Clay's Masonic career best.
-He wrote that
+He wrote that Clay's time in Masonry could only be called "inglorious" in comparison with his long, brilliant political contributions.

-Clay's time in Masonry could only be called "inglorious" in comparison with his long, brilliant political contributions.5 Kentucky's longest serving Grand Secretary, H.B.
-Grant, wrote that Clay was "an active and zealous Freemason, as the records of the Grand Lodge abundantly prove,"6 but Grant, and those who may have believed that, then or now, have failed to offer examples of that "abundant" proof.
-Some researchers believe that Grant offered that praise because Clay was only perfunctory in his year as Grand Master-an approach that may have pleased Grant who was often thought of as the behind-the-scenes Grand Master during his thirty-five years of uninterrupted occupation of the Assistant and Grand Secretary chair.7
+Kentucky's longest serving Grand Secretary, H.B.
+Grant, wrote that Clay was "an active and zealous Freemason, as the records of the Grand Lodge abundantly prove," but Grant, and those who may have believed that, then or now, have failed to offer specific examples of that "abundant" proof.
+Some researchers believe that Grant offered that praise because Clay's service was only perfunctory in his year as Grand Master.
+Although Grant's emergence as a force in the Grand Lodge occurred over a half-century later, Clay's approach may have pleased Grant who was often thought of as the behind-the-scenes Grand Master during his thirty-five years of uninterrupted occupation of the Assistant and Grand Secretary chair.